 The course establishes a strong grounding in scientific principles and methodology and then applies these concepts to areas such as personality, learning, memory, prejudice, and psychopathology.

 Students are encouraged to think about how empirical methods can be used to study the human condition, to recognize and appreciate experimental rigor, and ultimately to question common assumptions about human behavior found in ordinary discourse and the popular press.

-Armed with an understanding of the scientific method and an introduction to important findings in psychology, participants conduct their own experiments.
-They formulate research questions in groups of peers with related interests and then collect data, analyze it, and present their findings to the class.
+Armed with an understanding of the scientific method and an introduction to important findings in psychology, participants conduct their own research.
+The course includes asynchronous work, which students are expected to complete between class sessions.